parkerbowling/django-app/README.md

     1. OCR for receipts instead of manually entering it
     2. Add a budget feature that gives goals on what you want to spend that month
     3. Wrap the database around an A.I.
 (LLM) that can compute any data viz you ask it for
+    4. *It would be really cool to build this dynamically, so when a user first launches the website, they can choose what categories they want, and also add or remove categories as needed (This would be more like an app that can save data)*

 - Receipes Database
     1. Select a recipe (or many) and compile a grocery list from those recipe(s) selected
     2. Have a URL input that has a recipe on it and scraps the recipe off of it and stores it into the database
     3. OCR for recipes instead of manual imput
-    5. It would be really cool to build this dynamically, so when a user first launches the website, they can choose what categories they want, and also add or remove categories as needed
-    6. Be able to have a GUI that can insert data into the database without having to boot up the server and code all the time.

 - Overall Website
     1. Improve user authentication
+    2. Be able to have a GUI that can insert data into the database without having to boot up the server and code all the time.

 ### Random ideas for website